Amazon Hub

 Amazon 2022

-Part of the design team stuffed in an elevator together during an innovation sprint.
+Part of the design team stuffed in an elevator together during an

 Practice